hallettj/sunshine/README.md

 it will have an initial state based on the `initialState` used to construct your `Sunshine.App` instance.
-Whenever the app state updates, the component's state will update automatically using the supplied lenses, and the component will re-render.
+Whenever the app state updates,
+Sunshine will push the updated state to your component, and the component will re-render.

 To close the loop,